Ramnagar Fort Establishment-Ramnagar Fort history

 Ramnagar Fort- Cultural Hub

+The Ramnagar Fort is not only a historical landmark but also the center of cultural festivities.
 Previously, the fort’s grounds were utilised to host a variety of cultural events.
 On the occasion of Dussehra, a Ramlila was recently held near the fort.
-Even today, Kashi Naresh is a well-known figure in this region.
-Even though there aren’t many events held here anymore, during the festival season in January and February, some devotees still come to the Ved Vyas temple that is situated on the land.
+Even today, Kashi Naresh is a well-known respected figure in this region.
+Even though there aren’t many activities hosted here anymore, some devotees still visit the Ved Vyas temple that is located on the property during the festival season in January and February.

 Raj Mangal is one of the oldest festivals held inside the complex.
 In the present times, the Ramnagar fort has also become a favorite shooting spot.